hashicorp/terraform-aws-consul/examples/consul-ami/README.md

 1. Configure your AWS credentials using one of the [options supported by the AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-1. Update the `variables` section of the `consul.json` Packer template to configure the region, base AMI IDs, and which versions of Consul and this blueprint you wish to use.
+1. Update the `variables` section of the `consul.json` Packer template to configure the AWS region, blueprint version, and Consul version you wish to use.
 1. Run `packer build consul.json`.

 When the build finishes, it will output the IDs of the new AMIs.
 To see how to deploy one of these AMIs, check out the